razi-cmu/CPS240/Lecture_6.md

 The keyword `super` refers to the superclass and can be used to invoke the superclass's methods and constructors.
 A constructor is used to construct an instance of a class.
 Unlike properties and methods, the constructors of a superclass are not inherited by a subclass.
 They can only be invoked from the constructors of the subclasses using the keyword `super`.

 A subclass inherits methods from a superclass.
 Sometimes, it is necessary for the subclass to modify the implementation of a method defined in the superclass.
 This is referred to as method overriding.
-The `display` method in `Vehicle` class is overridden in `Car` class in the above example since we wanted to display the `type` of the car in addition to name and kms.
+The `display` method in `Vehicle` class is overridden in `Car` class in the above example since we wanted to display the `type` of the car in addition to name and miles.

 ### Multi-Level Inheritance
 Java also offer multi-level inheritance where grant child can access `public` and `protected` members of parent and grand parent.